-A project led by Professor Ruth Cameron at the University of Cambridge.
+This project has finished.
+It was led by Professor Ruth Cameron at the University of Cambridge.

 According to statistics published in February 2018 by British Heart Foundation, there are an estimated 7 million people living with cardiovascular disease in the UK.
 Amongst these, 2.3 million people are to be living with coronary heart disease.
 This disease is the leading cause of death worldwide and in the UK alone, responsible for an average of 180 deaths each day .
 It occurs when coronary arteries become narrowed as a result of deposition of atheromatous plaques within the arterial walls, causing partial or complete restriction of blood supply to the heart .
-Minimally invasive surgical management of CAD involves the placement of a coronary stent in the narrowed artery to widen its lumen, and restore blood flow to the affected myocardium.
+Minimally invasive surgical management, a procedure called percutaneous coronary intervention, involves the placement of a coronary stent in the narrowed artery to widen its lumen, and restore blood flow to the affected myocardium.
 The number performed per year has increased ten-fold in the last 24 years between 1991 and 2015.
 This number is only expected to increase with an aging population.